NilPointer-Software/bdfd-wiki/src/bdscript/author.md

 ```

 ### Breakdown
 - `text` - The text that appears in the author text.
+It cannot exceed more than 256 characters.
 - `embedIndex` - What embed the author text should belong to.
 Default is `1`. [(learn more)](/src/resources/embedIndexes.md)

 ## Example